PrivateAIM/documentation/src/guide/admin/identity-providers.md

 # Identity Providers

 ::: info Notice
-In order to manage your identity-providers, stations, ... you need to get an organization.
-Please contact us, such we can provide you a realm in which you can manage all your stations, users and identity providers.
+In order to manage your identity-providers, nodes, ... you need to get an organization.
+Please contact us, such we can provide you a realm in which you can manage all your nodes, users and identity providers.
 For more details on realms click [here](/guide/admin/realms).
 :::
 Identity providers allow for an alternative way to login into a realm.
 They are set up by the administrator